 3.4.1 The SDS should provide a clear description of the data used to identify the hazards.
-The minimum information outlined in Chapter 4 should be included, where applicable and available, on the SDS under the relevant headings.
+The minimum information outlined in Chapter 4 should be included, where applicable and available, on the SDS under the relevant headings3.
 If specific information is not applicable or not available under a particular subheading, the SDS should clearly state this.
 Additional information may be required by competent authorities.

-3.4.2 Care should be taken when using Aabbreviations such as 'N/A' or 'N/R' should not be used, as their usage could lead to confusion.
+3.4.2 Abbreviations such as 'N/A' or 'N/R' should not be used, as their usage could lead to confusion.
+We find that no abbreviations should be used at all.
 For example, 'N/A' may mean either 'not available' or 'not applicable'.
 In general, where abbreviations are used, a legend explaining the abbreviations should be included.
+This legend is already recommended in Section 16.
+Isn't it better to put all the abbreviations in this section instead of repeat maybe the same abbreviations in different sections ?